PromethForge/.github/profile/README.md

 # 🔥 Promethean Code Forge
-*"Every line of code is a spark.
-Some ignite engines.
-Others, empires."*
+*"Fire became tools, tools became machines, machines became empires. "*

 ---

 ## **Mythic Origins**
 In the age when gods hoarded fire, **Prometheus**, the Titan of forethought, defied Olympus.
 He stole the divine flame and gifted it to humanity—**fire**, the seed of *techne* (craft), from which sprang writing, mathematics, medicine, and all arts of civilization.
 For this rebellion, Zeus condemned him to eternal torment: chained to a rock, his liver devoured daily by an eagle, only to regenerate and suffer.

-Yet, from this agony arose humanity’s ascent.
-Fire became tools, tools became machines, machines became empires.

 ---